 Hubs – recognizing the look of consternation on my face – said, “Baby, it’ll be okay.
 We’ll just start by giving her those foods she already likes.
 What about sweet potatoes?
 We know she loves those.”

 Of course!
 That’s what I’ll do!
 She loves sweet potatoes.
 I’ll start there, I thought to myself.
 I decided to try to recreate one of our favorite treats – sweet potato fries – without the funky hydrogenated oils and preservatives.
 Baked with a little extra virgin coconut oil and some pure, unsweetened apple juice, these “fries” take only a few minutes to make and both my daughter and husband love them!
 Their an easy, inexpensive and delicious treat you can make in less than hour (including cook time).
 The secret is the combination of coconut oil and apple juice that the “fries” bake in.
 The result is slightly sweet and just the right combination of soft and crisp to be considered the perfect healthy transitional food by even the most persnickety pediatrician.
 Score one for Mommy!
+Ingredients:

 • 1 Large or 2 Small Whole Sweet Potatoes, Washed and Peeled